fffasttime/AnyPackingNet/readme.md

-# AnyPackingNet
+# AnyPacking Serach & Train & Export

-This is the training model source code of the paper:
+This is the training model source code for NAS packing.

-Mixed-precision Neural Network Quantization and Implementation Co-optimization for FPGAs
+Our paper is under submission.

 ## Classification Model